Bealby/lisa-fairfield/README.md

 - Navigate to `Contact` page and click `Send` without submitting any data.
   An error message should appear.
+- Fill in all required fields in form without adding Name.
+An error message should appear.
+- Fill in all required fields in form without adding any comment.
+An error message should appear.
 - Fill in all required fields in form with an invalid email address.
 An error message should appear.
 - Fill in all required fields in form with a valid email address.
 No